littlebizzy/plugin-blacklist/readme.txt

 Please avoid leaving negative reviews in order to get a feature implemented.
 Instead, we kindly ask that you post your feedback on the wordpress.org support forums by tagging this plugin in your post.
 If needed, you may also contact our homepage.

 == Changelog ==

+= 1.0.1 =
+* minor performance improvements during the "by code" plugin detection, avoiding the WP active_plugins options update when no banned plugins detected by functions or classes

 = 1.0.0 =
 * initial release